Archie Manning / Executive Director

 In High School

-He attended Newman High School in New Orleans and was an All-American, All- State and All-District pick at QB.
+He attended Isidore Newman High School in New Orleans and was an All-American, All-State and All-District pick at QB.
 He was selected the Gatorade Circle of Champions National Player of the Year.

 In the Community

 Manning’s “PeyBack Foundation” provides leadership and growth opportunities for children at risk.
-Other avenues of the PeyBack Foundation includes the Peyton Manning Children’s Hospital at St. Vincent, UT Scholarship Program, Scholastic Book Club, to name a few.
+Other avenues of the PeyBack Foundation include the Peyton Manning Children’s Hospital at St. Vincent, UT Scholarship Program and the Scholastic Book Club, to name a few.